Fair Trade USA: Campaigns

-Criticisms of Fair Trade
+Criticisms

 There have been very few attempts at Fair trade impact studies.
 Griffiths (2011) argues that few of these attempts meet the normal standards for an impact study, such as comparing the before and after situation, having meaningful control groups, allowing for the fact that fair trade recruits farmers who are already better off, allowing for the fact that a fair trade cooperative receives aid from a dozen other organizations – Government Departments, Aid Agencies, donor countries, and NGOs, and allowing for the fact that fair trade may harm other farmers.
 Serious methodological problems arise in sampling, in comparing prices, and from the fact that the social projects of fair trade do not usually aim to produce economic benefits.

 Fair trade supporters boast of 'the honeypot effect' – that cooperatives which become fair trade members then attract additional aid from other NGO charities, government and international donors as a result of their membership.
 Typically there are now six to twelve other donors.
 Critics point out that this inevitably means that resources are being removed from other, poorer, farmers.
 It also makes it impossible to argue that any positive or negative changes in the living standards of farmers are due to Fairtrade rather than to one of the other donors.

 Booth says that the selling techniques used by some sellers and some supporters of Fairtrade are bullying, misleading and unethical.
 There are problems with the use of boycott campaigns and other pressure to force sellers to stock a product they think ethically suspect.
 Some people argue that these practices are justifiable: that strategic use of labeling may help embarrass (or encourage) major suppliers into changing their practices.
 They may make transparent corporate vulnerabilities that activists can exploit.
 Or they may encourage ordinary people to get involved with broader projects of social change.

 There are complaints that the standards are inappropriate and may harm producers, sometimes imposing months of additional work for little return.